 We’ve covered how booking separately is not a good things for the couple.. did you know that it’s also not good for the guest?
 Here’s why:

-4, Do NOT bring gifts to the destination.
 It is very thoughtful to give your wedding couple a gift- good for you!
 However, do the couple a favor and don’t bring it to the destination.
 It’s just one more thing they have to lug home.
-With baggage fees as high as they are, this can add an unncessary burden to the couple.
+With baggage fees as high as they are, this can add an unnecessary burden to the couple.